 Senior Officers' learning and development needs are identified and met through induction programmes and the appraisal system, which includes learning and development target areas.
 All new Members undergo a full internal induction programme and a general 'National Parks' induction is also now mandatory.
-In regard to existing

-Members, National Parks UK is currently working on establishing refresher sessions and updates.
+In regard to existing Members, National Parks UK is currently working on establishing refresher sessions and updates.

-There have been a number of informal training sessions for Members and Members Days on various aspects of their responsibilities and to aid the development of policy, these include two training days for planning committee members, a planning tour and meetings with the Forestry Commission and the New Forest Marque.
+There have been a number of informal training sessions for Members and Members Days on various aspects of their responsibilities and to aid the development of policy, these include two training days for planning committee members, a planning tour and meetings with Forestry England.